jaclu/tmux-conf/README.md

 compared to tmux 2.4, the stated compatibility level, tmux-conf handles those cases.

-Tpm is not supported by tmate, so unless plugin_handler has been disabled, it is switched to 'manual'.
+Tpm is not compatible with tmate, so unless plugin_handler has been disabled, it is switched to 'manual'.
 This works fine in combination with tmate, including auto-install of plugins.